-When thinking about comics based movies these days, it becomes apparent there’s a well-defended schism between those based on the DC hierarchy of heroes and villains and those films portraying the Marvel Universe’s counterparts.
+When thinking about comics based movies these days, it becomes apparent there’s a clearly defined schism between the films (and the stories they tell) in the DC hierarchy of heroes and villains and those films portraying the Marvel Universe’s counterparts.
 A schism that can be summed up regarding which are fun and which aren’t.
 While the DCU seems to be taking itself very seriously, the MCU left room to laugh and integrated it as being okay to find the humor inherent in the absurdity of the material it depicts.
 A choice that was an insightful and important one, after all, what is the human condition if not laughable?

 In case you’ve been living under a rock or some other location that excludes most of what’s going on in the world.
 Ant-Man is a 2015 American superhero film based on the Marvel Comics characters of the same name: Scott Lang and Hank Pym.
 Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the twelfth film of the Marvel Cinematic Universe (MCU).
 The film was directed by Peyton Reed, with a screenplay by Edgar Wright & Joe Cornish and Adam McKay & Paul Rudd, and stars Rudd, Evangeline Lilly, Corey Stoll, Bobby Cannavale, Michael Peña, Tip “T.I.”
 Harris, Anthony Mackie, Wood Harris, Judy Greer, David Dastmalchian, and Michael Douglas.
 In Ant-Man, Lang must help defend Pym’s Ant-Man shrinking technology and plot a heist with worldwide ramifications.